Puppy 101 - Vaccination Schedule: So You Got a New Puppy and Don’t Know What DHPP Is…

 • Symptoms: Sudden aggression, drooling, staggering, paralysis

-• Why it matters: It’s 100% fatal once symptoms show — and legally required in most places
+• Why it matters: It’s 100% fatal once symptoms show — and legally required in most place

 💉 Optional But Often Recommended Vaccines